Ribeira, Galicia: Economy

 Economically, Ribeira is very dependent on the sea and it constitutes one of the most important shallow-water fishing ports in Spain.
-Cultivation of mussels and turbots represents an important source of income.
+Cultivation of mussels and turbot represents an important source of income.
 The town also has splendid expectations facing the increase of tourism.

 Demographics

-The population reaches 28,000 inhabitants, nearly 14,000 residing in Santa Uxía, main urban nucleus and parish.
+The population totals 28,000, nearly 14,000 in Santa Uxía, main urban nucleus and parish.

 There is a significant number of people settled abroad, mainly in Newark, New Jersey, Harrison, New Jersey, Carteret, New Jersey, and Lyndhurst, New Jersey.

 Tourism

 In recent years the tourism industry has set their sights on the Barbanzana capital.

 Traces of the past can be cherished by visiting the Dolmen de Axeitos or "The Parthenon of Megalithic" as described by the late official chronicler of the municipality, Carlos Garcia Bayon.
 The remains of Celtic culture and forts are dotted throughout the Riveira territory along with petroglyphs for cultural tourists seeking a peek into the past.

-Tourists seeking recreation in the scenic beauty have a starting point in Ribeira.
 The natural park of the Dunes and lagoons Carregal Corrubedo and Vixán (Dune Corrubedo) offer visitors, among other peculiarities, 1000 hectares of park and 5 kilometers of coastline.
 It should be mentioned that the largest moving dune in the northwest peninsular is here that is 1.2 kilometers in length and no less than 15 meters in height.

 Another main tourist attraction in Ribeira is 'Festa da Dorna', a major event taking place one week prior to the 24th of July (which is a local holiday and the biggest day of the event).
 It has been taking place since 1948 and it was declared a Galician Festival of Tourist Interest in 2005.
 There are several fun activities taking place during the days that it is celebrate.
 People organize themselves in groups called "peñas", identified by colorful t-shirts and fun names related to the sea life.